 The most common business models used by domestic or foreign IT entrepreneurs in Ukraine are a Limited Liability Company (LLC) or a Joint-Stock Company (JSC).
 International companies often register wholly-owned subsidiaries as LLCs.
 For the most part, this is due to the rights and flexible business models available since the introduction of new legislation regarding LLCs.

 There are two central taxation systems for private entrepreneurs: General tax rules and a simplified tax regime.

 Concerning payroll taxes, employees’ salaries are subject to the following charges: income tax – 18%, military levy – 1.5%, and single social payment – 22%.

-A significant number of IT specialists in Ukraine work with companies under the private entrepreneurship model.
+A significant number of IT specialists in the whole talent pool of Ukraine work with companies under the private entrepreneurship model.
 The form of business is simple to register and maintain, and besides, it can offer good tax savings through a simplified tax regime for such a structure.

 The Ukrainian taxation system is very beneficial for IT companies, as it means that they conclude contracts with the company.
 Most of the taxes levied on the Ukrainian IT sector come from people registered as private entrepreneurs.

-According to the law, the developers are responsible for the entire product creation process.
+According to the law, the developers are responsible for the entire product development process.